primex-finance/keeper-public/README.md

 Keepers play a critical role in the Primex ecosystem.
 In fact, they ensure the protocol’s security through liquidations and the decentralized execution of conditional orders.

+By downloading the official client and making a simple configuration, users can now take on the role of Keepers to help secure the protocol and earn rewards in exchange.
+Becoming a Keeper also presents a unique opportunity to earn Early Primex Token (ePMX) before the upcoming token generation event (TGE), which you will be able to exchange for Primex Token (PMX) after the TGE.

+You can see and claim the earned rewards on [this page](https://app.primex.finance/#/keeper-rewards).
+Keeper will automatically claim the rewards if its balance is lower than the threshold set in config.

 # How to use this image

 Create an `.env` file in the same directory.
 Configure .env parameters (see Keeper Configuration section).